ThomasHezard/RealTimeAudioProcessing/S2-OfflineAudioProcessor/README.md

 ## Compilation and run instructions

-### Compile and run on repl.it
+### Compile and run on replit

-This project can be compiled and run in a pre-configured environment on repl.it: [Run on Repl.it](https://repl.it/@AudioScientist/RealTimeAudioProcessingOnMobilePlatformsStep2).
+This project can be compiled and run in a pre-configured environment on replit: [Run on replit](https://replit.com/@ThomasHezard/RealTimeAudioProcessing-Step2OfflineCPP).
 Clicking the `Run` button will compile the project, and run it to read the audio file `Marimba.wav`, process its audio data, and write the resulting audio data in the audio file `output.wav`.

 ### Compile out-of-source with `CMake` and `make`